cogentcore/core/docs/content/styles.md

 Colors should typically be specified using the color scheme, which automatically adapts to light/dark mode and is based on the theme color specified in the user [[settings]] or through [[doc:core.AppColor]].
 The color scheme is based on Material Design 3 and uses their [HCT](https://material.io/blog/science-of-color-design) color format to ensure accessible color contrast.

-Common scheme colors are explained below.
-You can see the API documentation for an exhaustive list of all [[doc:colors/matcolor.Scheme]] colors.
+Common scheme colors are explained below, with an interactive [[#color scheme demo]] below that.
+You can also see the API documentation for an exhaustive list of all [[doc:colors/matcolor.Scheme]] colors.

 * Surface colors are relatively neutral colors often used for backgrounds and [[text]]
     * `Surface` is the basic background color